-This networking device routes to the network connection by the modem to all of the devices which included smartphones, computers, laptops, and many more.
+This networking device routes to the network connection by the modem to all of the devices including smartphones, computers, laptops, and many more.
 It will enable all of them for connecting to the network at a similar moment.

 The wired routers which are also known as hard-lined routers are required to be connected physically to the modem as well as the device by the use of a cable.
-If we do a comparison, then the wireless routers do the use of antennas that are built-in them.
+If we do a comparison, then the wireless routers do the use antennas that are built in.

 It is used for communication with the devices on the Wi-Fi network.
 The wireless router also needs to be connected physically to the modem by the cable for sending as well as receiving information by the web.